Summer visitors to Medicine Lake would assume it is a normal mountain lake, but they would be wrong.

-Summer melt water coming into the lake exceeds the capacity of the sinkholes to drain it, but decreased melt water in the late summer and fall means that the lake's sinkholes can drain the lake faster then the Maligne River can fill it.
+Summer meltwater coming into the lake exceeds the capacity of the sinkholes to drain it, but decreased melt water in the late summer and fall means that the lake’s sinkholes can drain the lake faster than the Maligne River can fill it.
 This creates the disappearing lake phenomena.
 Aboriginal peoples called the lake Medicine because of its seemingly magical powers, and the United Nations created the Rocky Mountain Parks World Heritage Site partly because of this unique drainage system.

 Medicine Lake also boasts a healthy population of rainbow trout and brook trout and is a popular spot for fly fishing.
 Wildlife is also abundant along this high altitude lake.
 Grizzly bear, black bear, mule deer, caribou, wolves, moose, and mountain sheep are some of the larger mammals that frequent the lake area during the summer season.
 Bald eagles and osprey also frequent the area and live off the fish populations.